-- Due to new Covid-19 restrictions in Poland, the 1st edition of CCB River University will be held only online.
-The Zoom link will be provided in due time.
+- [*] Due to new Covid-19 restrictions in Poland, the 1st edition of CCB River University was held only online.

-- Simultaneous translations (EN/PL) will be provided during the lectures.
+- Simultaneous translations (EN/PL) have been provided during the lectures.

-A variety of river stakeholders are invited, such as local people, institutions, media, anglers, farmers, decision makers, scientists, and administration, not only from Poland but from all the Baltic Sea countries.
+A variety of river stakeholders were invited, such as local people, institutions, media, anglers, farmers, decision makers, scientists, and administration, not only from Poland but from all the Baltic Sea countries.